 I will often sit in the therapy room chair shrouded under my depressive melancholic black cloud (with added stormy atmosphere and rain clouds), and proceed to tell my therapist just how shit I actually am in very long winded and repetitively negative self-accusatory ways.

-I will describe myself as things such as ‘a stain on the earth’, ‘a toxic lump of sludge who isn’t good enough to breathe in the same air as everyone else’, a ‘waste of space’, a ‘freak’, a broken person who is totally messed up and a damaged person who will never EVER get better.
+I will describe myself as things such as ‘a stain on the earth’, ‘a toxic lump of sludge who isn’t good enough to breathe in the same air as everyone else’, a ‘waste of space’, a ‘freak’, a broken fucked-up person who is totally messed up, and a damaged person who will never EVER get better.
 I will sometimes speak about myself with pure hatred and contempt.
 I will attack myself in a vicious way like I would never ever attack another.
 I will express the angriest anger and the deepest dislike towards myself by cutting into my own flesh- the ultimate act of defiant self-anger and self-hatred.
 ‘I am harming myself because I DESERVE to be hurt’, goes the tape playing in my brain.
 I want to punch walls and break things and throw things because I am so frustrated with how much I despise my horrible self.
 That is what low mood does to me.
 It distorts everything so I see no light and only dark.
 I will get suicidal and despairing and wish my life away, but that way if being hurts, so I try and do the opposite.
 I boast as though I’m confident.
 I fake it, in the hope I’ll make it.

 So keeping the boasting book is not an act of grandiose narcissism as it might initially seem, but it is actually a very necessary and healthy exercise to complete, to aim to counteract and balance out the excessive self-attacking I do towards myself on a regular basis.
+An antidote to melancholy.

 The more I note my successes and improvements, the harder it is for my self-critic to rule the show.
 I am deliberately moving the spotlight of my attention onto the better aspects of me, the bits that work; instead of the bits that are compromised or faulty or mis-wired or even entirely absent from my psyche.